 Selling, general and administrative expense (SG&A) consists of costs related to general management, marketing and administration.
-These costs include salaries, benefits, bid and proposal efforts, travel, recruiting, continuing education, employee training, non-chargeable labor costs, facilities costs, printing, reproduction, communications, equipment depreciation, intangible amortization, and legal expenses incurred in the ordinary course of business.
-In fiscal 2008, SG&A includes an additional charge of \$2.2 million related to the under-estimation of stock option charges in 2006 and 2007.
-Without this adjustment, SG&A expenses in that year as a percentage of revenue would have been 15.5%.
-In 2010, SG&A included a bad debt charge of \$2.2 million related to a long-term receivable balance.
-Without this charge, SG&A as a percentage of revenue would have been 14.0%.
-SG&A as a percentage of revenue has declined year-on-year for each of the last two years.
-This is the result of improved efficiencies within the business.
+These costs include salaries, benefits, bid and proposal efforts, travel, recruiting, continuing education, employee training, non-chargeable labor costs, facilities costs, printing, reproduction, communications, equipment depreciation, intangible amortization and legal expenses incurred in the ordinary course of business.
+SG&A as a percentage of revenue has been relatively consistent for each of the last three years.
+The Company believes some SG&A benefit is derived from economies of scale and that operating profit is a more meaningful metric for the business.